yogstation13/Yogstation/code/modules/client/preferences/README.md

 	// This groups together with anything else with the same group group = "medicine"
 	// Optional, if specified the UI will show this name actively
-	// when the player is a medical doctor. relevant_job = /datum/job/medical_doctor
+	// when the player is a union doctor. relevant_job = /datum/job/medical_doctor
 ```